timothewt/MyFinance/README.md

 ## How to use

-To run the app, first navigate to the project folder and install all the requirements with `pip install -r requirements.txt` , start the backend with `py backend/manage.py runserver` and the frontend with `cd frontend` then `npm start`.
+To run the app, clone the repo  first navigate to the project folder and install all the requirements with `pip install -r requirements.txt`.<br/>
+Use `py backend/manage.py migrate`.
+Start the backend with `py backend/manage.py runserver`. <br/>
+In another console instance, navigate to the frontend folder with `cd frontend`, and install react by using `npm install react-scripts` (be sure to have npm installed).
+In the same folder start the frontend with `npm start`.

 Finally, open http://localhost:3000